oracle/node-oracledb/doc/api.md

 Queries may optionally be streamed using the *Connection* [`queryStream()`](#querystream) method.

+Connections can handle one database operation at a time.
+Other operations will block.
+Structure your code to avoid starting parallel operations on connections.
+For example, instead of using `async.each()` which calls each of its items in parallel, use `async.eachSeries()`.

 ### <a name="select"></a> 9.1 SELECT Statements

 #### <a name="fetchingrows"></a> 9.1.1 Fetching Rows